The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Introduction

-The paper is divided into three parts, the first two dealing with the two problems separately.
+The paper is divided into three parts, the first two dealing with the two free boundary problems respectively.
 The organization of the first two parts are almost the same and can be read independently.
 We first prove some uniform estimates for entire solutions of these two free boundary problems such as the Modica inequality.
 Then we prove the one dimensional symmetry of stable solutions and use this and an integral curvature estimate to prove the finiteness of ends.
 In the last step we prove the refined asymptotics at infinity.
 In Part II, more effort is needed to prove the finiteness of bounded connected components of $\Omega^c$, the proof of which is postponed to Part III due to its length.
-The whole Part III is devoted to the proof of Theorem \ref{thm curvature decay}.
+The whole Part III is devoted to the proof of Theorem \ref{thm curvature decay}, which is also relatively independent of the first two parts.
+Finally there is an appendix dealing with two nondegeneracy results used in this paper.